Redocly/redocly-cli/README.md

 ### Custom validation rules

-To create a custom validation rule you should only define a class which extends `AbstractRule`.
+To create a custom validation rule you should only define a class which extends `AbstractVisitor`.
 Inside this class, you can define methods for each type of the OpenAPI Nodes, which returns two methods: `onEnter` and `onExit`.
 Also, you can use `any()` descriptor to call the rule for all the nodes in your document.
 These methods will receive four arguments:
 - node
 - type object
 - context